Skip to content

 What should I do if I only have 20–30 minutes?

-Do one lower-body lift (squat/hinge), one pull (rows), one push (press), and finish with planks.
+Do one lower-body lift, one pull, one push and one core movement.
 Keep it simple and repeat weekly.

 Conclusion